Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Methods

+\paragraph{Neural parameterization.} The time-varying physical fields $X_{1:T} = (\boldsymbol{v}_{1:T}, \boldsymbol{\kappa}_{1:T}, s_{1:T})$ required in Eq.~\eqref{eq:ns} are produced by a shared encoder–decoder backbone followed by task-specific heads.
+We denote the backbone (encoder, U-Net branch, Transformer branch and fusion) by $\mathrm{Backbone}(\cdot)$.
+Its output is passed to three dedicated decoders that specialize in motion, diffusion and source components, expressed as follows:

-where the full velocity field is reconstructed from the learned scalar potential $\varphi$ and vector potential $\boldsymbol{\psi}$ via $\boldsymbol{v}_{1:T} = \nabla\varphi_{1:T} + \nabla\times\boldsymbol{\psi}_{1:T}$.
-While the backbone feature extractor is shared across all tasks, the three decoders operate with independent parameters, specializing in inferring the dynamics of motion, diffusion, and source terms, respectively (see Supplementary Information for full architectural details).
+where the full velocity field is reconstructed from a scalar potential $\varphi$ and a vector potential $\boldsymbol{\psi}$ via $\boldsymbol{v}_{1:T} = \nabla \varphi_{1:T} + \nabla \times \boldsymbol{\psi}_{1:T}.$ The backbone parameters are shared across all outputs, whereas the three decoders have separate parameters and specialize in inferring the dynamics of motion, diffusion and source terms, respectively.
+Additional architecture details are given in Supplementary Figure 2.